liquidg3/altair/core/lib/altair/events/README.md

 the ability to trigger event listeners selectively.

     /**
-     * Altair has 2 ways to set listeners, the fun way is .on(eventName, query).then(...
+     * Altair has 2 ways to set listeners, the chain'able way is .on(eventName, query).then(...
      */
     this.nexus('Altair:Jarvis').on('DID_GESTURE', { 'gesture.type': 'the-force' }).then(function (e) {